-Q6.
+Q12.
 Are there challenges in preventing or diagnosing COVID-19 in people with Down syndrome?

-- A. A lot will depend on the intellectual capabilities of the individual with Down syndrome and how much he/she can understand and communicate. - Intellectual disability.
+- A. The CDC has newly updated fact sheet outlining why people with disabilities need to take extra precautions.13 A lot will depend on the intellectual capabilities of the individual with Down syndrome and how much he/she can understand and communicate. - Intellectual disability.
 Individuals with Down syndrome who have an incomplete understanding of their health (what is called, "health literacy level") may need support to avoid being infected or managing the virus if they get it.
-They may not be able to take part in "self-management of the disease."
+They may not be able to take part in "selfmanagement of the disease."
 As a result, they may have problems and need help with medication, emotional self-regulation, following directions, self-isolation, hygiene, and following basic medical directions.
-In the case of COVID-19, it may be hard to help a person understand the need to maintain social distancing (also called physical distancing) to avoid handshakes and touching one's face, and the need for handwashing. - Communication deficits.
+In the case of COVID-19, it may be hard to help a person understand the need to maintain physical distancing to avoid handshakes and touching one's face, and the need for handwashing.

+• Communication deficits.
 Some individuals with Down syndrome may not be able to clearly express their pain, discomfort, or feeling upset.
 They may not be able to describe their symptoms or call out for immediate help.
-If they have fever, cough and shortness of breath, it should be reported to a health care professional as soon as possible so that an early assessment can be made.
+If they have fever, cough, and shortness of breath, it should be reported to a health care professional as soon as possible so that an early assessment can be made.
 People with Down syndrome may not be able to self-report such concerns and may need help from family members and/or caregivers who are able to recognize their symptoms better than others.